 Required Application Materials

-Four (4) professional references, including at least two prior or current supervisors
+Four (4) professional references including two (2) current or previous supervisors.

 Michigan State University has been advancing the common good with uncommon will for more than 160 years.
 One of the top research universities in the world, MSU pushes the boundaries of discovery and forges enduring partnerships to solve the most pressing global challenges while providing life-changing opportunities to a diverse and inclusive academic community through more than 200 programs of study in 17 degree-granting colleges.